 December | 21 | 3 |

-When planning a trip to the park, be sure to pack for a wide variety of temperatures as they vary quite a bit in each area and also from morning to night.
+When planning a trip to the park, be sure to pack for a wide variety of temperatures.
+Not only do temperature vary by location but is can snow, even in the summer.

 As you can see, even in July, nights can be cold so it’s a good idea to keep a blanket in your car for unexpected roads closures.